RennurApps/AwareIM-resources/README.md

           + Installing AwareIM Tomcat - Stop the AwareIM server before updating Tomcat.
             1. **Extract** the archive and open the folder.
             2. Open **webapps** folder.
             3. Rename or delete **ROOT** folder - This is optional.
-You can use this folder to store store your own favicon.ico, error pages and other HTML/CSS/JS home page files.
+You can use this folder to store your own favicon.ico, error pages and other HTML/CSS/JS home page files.
             4. Select all files and folders and press Crl+c to copy
             5. Open you AwareIM installation Tomcat folder **C:\AwareIM\Tomcat**
             6. Press Ctrl+v to paste and replace all files and folders.